trifectatechfoundation/trifectatech-website/content/blog/Announcing Zstandard in Rust.md

 We test our Rust code (compiled into a C static library) with the the reference implementation's test suite.
 We additionally use fuzz testing and Miri, so we're confident in the correctness of our implementation.

-The release is available here: <TODO: link to release>.
+The pre-release is available here: <TODO: link to release>.

 This work has also had ecosystem benefits: we've found several limitations of Miri (that are now resolved) and made contributions to Clippy.
 A more complete write-up of our recent contributions can be found [here](https://trifectatech.org/blog/fixing-our-own-problems-in-the-rust-compiler/).